1ma/RedisSessionHandler/README.md

 ```

 Everything looks fine from the outside, we got the expected two hundred OK responses, but if we peek inside the Redis
-database, we see that the counter is way off.
+database we see that the counter is way off.
 Instead of 201 visits we see a random number that is way lower than that:

 ```
 127.0.0.1:6379> KEYS *